Email is changing, again.

 Please bear in mind it may be different for your brand and your rules of engagement may be faster (looking at 30 days) or slower (looking at 120 days+).

-Screenshot of Selligent Marketing Cloud’s segmentation screen, showing how to create a list of disengaged recipients with email clicks, website interactions, and purchase history
+Screenshot of Marigold Engage’s segmentation screen, showing how to create a list of disengaged recipients with email clicks, website interactions, and purchase history

 Now would be a good time to revisit your win-back campaign.
 Or if you don’t have one, set one up.